 The 30 AWG wire of this thermistor is only 20 centimeters long, so it needs to be extended.
 I used this 0.08 mm² wire, which (at 28 AWG) is only slightly thicker than the thermistor wiring.
 Soldering them together was relatively easy that way.

 My tests with this new sensor inside my actively ventilated Apogee TS-100 radiation shield showed roughly similar results as before.
 Night time temperatures were a bit higher than my reference PT100 sensor.
 The thermistor and PT100 readings start to overlap roughly between 18 and 22 degrees.
 After that, the thermistor reads lower in this data set.
 Up to about 2-tenths at 26 degrees.

-Quick conclusion: the issue is likely not the thermistor itself.
+Quick conclusion: since both the previously tested thermistor and this new one show the same undesired behavior, the issue is likely not the thermistor itself.

 The next logical step is looking at my code.
-For the setup that produced these charts, I used most of the example code from the Adafruit tutorial.
-It uses the “simplified B parameter equation“.
+Perhaps the way I calculate the temperature based on the measured resistance leaves something to be desired.
+For the setup that produced these charts above, I used most of the example code from the Adafruit tutorial.
+It uses the “simplified B parameter equation” to derive temperature from resistance.
 It explains that this equation is an alternative to the Steinhart-Hart equation (or just simply Steinhart equation).
 As it turns out, the B parameter equation is an approximation, but not a terribly good one.
 Before we get into why the Steinhart equation is a much better way to calculate temperature, let’s take a look at it.